 It may be shocking at first but it’s not about the software at all.
-Software product development companies can make software just fine – some better than others, naturally.
-It’s all about business value that comes from understanding your daily operations.
+Software product development company can make software just fine – some companies better than others, naturally.
+It’s all about the business value that comes from understanding your daily operations.
 In other words – it’s a good idea to translate your own and your customer’s needs into objectives for a software house and make sure it can deliver.
 The easiest way to do that is to check technical skills, and the ability to deliver business value.
 Market awareness doesn’t hurt either.

 How do we learn about anything?
 By asking questions.
 Solutions developer can know about your industry but it can never know your challenges.
 The only way to truly know them is to know you.
 The company, the business sector, competition, goals.
 Finally, the people behind business decisions – their vision and goals for the product and view on impact the software product can make on their organization.
 Everything else – the details about cooperation, software product development cycle, post-sale support – is still important but comes secondary.

 IT nearshoring doesn’t have to be tricky.
 Here are the most important areas you should pay attention to.

 In fact, price is probably among the least important things in software product development.
 Let’s be honest – software product development costs a little bit more in comparison to picking up groceries.
 It’s because IT outsourcing companies rely on work made by professional software developers and they are worth the money.
 That drives many companies to look for cheaper solutions, especially southern Asia.
 Its local software developers are cheaper than those on established markets but for some people, they don’t seem to provide necessary expertise and support needed in a professional business environment.

 That brings us to the first very important point that really does matter.
 In order to ask questions, learn client’s business and provide valuable software, language barrier can’t exist.
 Seamless communication is a must, therefore you may want to consider nations that are higher on the English Proficiency Index.
 For example, Poland is 13th in the world.